 Working unselfishly for each other, the three beings are able to live happily once again.

-In future blogs, we’ll talk more about how plants achieve the important task of purifying air, and which part of the plant is most actively involved in the process.
+In future blogs, we’ll talk more about how plants achieve the important task of purifying natural air, and which part of the plant is most actively involved in the process.

 Interested in setting up a green wall or vertical garden in your enclosed space?
 Talk to us today to see how we can bring Vriksh and Vayu together inside your office or enclosure!